OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

      # Configuration of the regular online connectivity check
      onlineCheck:
+       # whether the online check is enabled, defaults to false due to valid privacy concerns
+       enabled: false

        # interval in which to check for online connectivity (in seconds)
        interval: 300